jcan37/jeffcannon/content/blog/never-say-it’s-impossible.md

 ---
-path: never-say-its-impossible
+path: dont-say-its-impossible
 date: 2021-03-18T01:18:52.722Z
-title: Never say it’s impossible
+title: Don't say it’s impossible
 description: In reading Elon Musk’s biography, it is clear that a big pet peeve of his is people telling him something is impossible.
 ---